emmby/statesmith-simplified/docs/integrations/github.md

 #### GitHub Pages

 By default, GitHub Pages do not natively display Mermaid diagrams.
 But you can customize the template used to generate your pages to add Mermaid rendering.

-TODO
+Stackoverflow has suggestions on how to do this.